Permanent Residency Express Entry

 The Application Process and Comprehensive Point System

 Applicants who qualify for one of Canada’s economic immigration streams (see below) will be required to complete an online candidate profile using Express Entry.
-Applicants will receive points based on a number of factors meant to assess a candidate’s ability to succeed in Canada.
+Applicants will receive points based on several factors meant to assess a candidate’s ability to succeed in Canada.
 A maximum of 1200 points will be awarded as follows:

 500 points: Core Human Capital Factors, including age, education, language and Canadian experience